-In 2014, the management approach in this Subarea was changed and rather than using the northern and southern areas, separate catch limits were set for each species within the directed fishing area specified in Conservation Measure 41-03.
+In 2014, the management approach in this Subarea was changed and rather than using the northern and southern areas, separate catch limits were set for each species within the directed fishing area specified in Conservation Measure 41-03 (see Fig. 1).